rust-lang/rustc-dev-guide/src/getting-started.md

 on the compiler is to make changes and repeatedly check with `./x.py check`.
 Then, run the tests as shown above when you think things should work.**

-Finally, the CI ensures that the codebase is using consistent style.
+Finally, the CI ensures that the codebase is using a consistent style.
 To format the code:

 ```sh